 7- Sending a Warning to the Developer to Make Him Liable for Default Before the Court or the Dispute Resolving Entity

 One of the doctrinal principles known in a simplified language is that the warning is: “Stating that the breaching party is liable for default.”
 This means that you clarify to the breaching party that he has breached the contract, the obligations and the conditions.
 Thus, you reserve the right to claim compensation and refrain from the implementation of your obligations in the event of failure to address the breach within the appropriate time.
 The accumulations of warnings sent to the developer without an action taken, in addition to all of the above, allow you to claim a bigger compensation as well as not considering your silence as a waiver of your rights against the developer.
 Therefore, your refrain from committing to your obligations becomes valid without having to compensate the developer for this.

-Nour Attorneys & Legal Consultants team has best real estate lawyers in Dubai which provide our clients, in a highly diligent and professional manner, with the legal advice and consultation on how to deal with real estate purchase offers, negotiate contracts and make market inquiries through our real estate brokers or investors in the real estate market.
+Nour Attorneys & Legal Consultants team has best real estate lawyer Dubai which provide our clients, in a highly diligent and professional manner, with the legal advice and consultation on how to deal with real estate purchase offers, negotiate contracts and make market inquiries through our real estate brokers or investors in the real estate market.
 We also offer litigation services in such real estate claims.